Accent Reduction * Make your English words easier to understand

-The degree to which you are understood also depends on the audience listening to you.
-If you’re a business person with a dense accent and you talk to North American business people who speak standard American English, it makes sense that pronouncing your words in a more North American way will make communication more effective.
-I also believe that by pronouncing words the same way your audience does shows greater respect.
+If you often experience others asking you to repeat what you said, it might be due to your non-English accent.
+The degree to which you are understood also depends on who is in your audience or who your listener is.
+If you’re a business person with a dense accent and you speak to North American business people who are used to communicating in standard American English, it makes sense that pronouncing your words in a more North American way will make communication more effective.
+Pronouncing words in a similar way your audience does might demonstrate greater respect.

 If you’re a singer, the delivery of a song might be impeded by an accent.
 Lyrics may not flow correctly when it comes to syllabic stress and correct prosody while singing an English song.
 This can hinder how the performers vocal delivery.

 In my opinion, if a second language will still be used in any professional way, the most desirable goal is to have the truest command of any language aimed at the market or audience who will be listening to you speak.

 There are consequences if your words are slurred or “lazy” sounding.
 Research shows that any audience or listener will form opinions about your message and your work very quickly upon hearing a person speak.
 How you communicate verbally, including: